tarantool/doc/doc/reference/reference_lua/box_space.rst

           change will be skipped
         * if the value is the same as the new parameter, then it's as if the ``before_replace`` function wasn't called;
-        * if value is an other tuple, then it is used for insert/replace.
+        * if the value is some other tuple, then it is used for insert/replace.

         However, if a trigger function returns an old tuple, or if a trigger function calls :ref:`run_triggers(false) <box_space-run_triggers>`,